-Most states' financial responsibility laws require that drivers buy two types of liability car insurance coverage in order to operate a vehicle on the roadway.
+Most state laws require drivers to buy two types of liability car insurance coverage to drive legally:

-- Bodily injury liability car insurance pays the medical bills of individuals you are found liable for injuring with your car.
+- Bodily injury liability car insurance pays the medical bills of people you are found liable for injuring with your car.

 - Medical expenses